-4.3.8.
+4.4.8.
 Individualized Study and Outside Courses

-From time to time, a student may have a special interest which is not covered in regularly scheduled courses.
+From time to time, a student may have a special interest which is not covered in regularly scheduled courses, typically in an area where a student has exceeded the offered coursework.
 In order to meet this need, the Principal may approve an individualized study course.
 The student must complete all work for such a course under the guidance of the faculty advisor.

-4.3.9.
+4.4.9.
 Guidelines for Upper School Course Load Amendments A student in the logic or rhetoric school may amend his or her course schedule only in rare circumstances.
 The administration will work with the student's parents to arrange a suitable schedule.

-4.3.10.
+4.4.10.
 Standardized Tests

-In addition to routine classroom examinations, students in grades 2-12 are evaluated through standardized testing.
+In addition to routine classroom examinations, students in grades 2-11 are evaluated through standardized testing.
 At least one achievement test is administered annually.
-These serve as one type of measurement of a student's academic progress and potential in relationship to others in the school, state, and country.
+Students in grades 9-11 complete the CLT 10 and CLT in the spring.
+These serve as measurement of a student's academic progress and potential in relationship to others in the school, state, and country.

-4.4.
-Study Hall - Logic and Rhetoric Schools The purpose of study hall is to provide an environment for school work to be done.
+4.5.
+Study Hall - Logic and Rhetoric Schools

+The purpose of study hall is to provide an environment for school work to be done.
 The library will be open during study hall for quiet, individual work.
-For group study, collaborative work, or fellowship with other students, students may gather in the cafe during study hall.
-Students may not be in the gym for any reason.
+For group study or discussion, students may gather in the cafe during study hall.
+Students may not be in the gym or weight room during study hall for any reason.